urbanblight/node-express-chatapp/README.md

 # node-express-chatapp
-Learning Node &amp; Express by building a chat application - following an O'Reilly course and adding my own experiments along with it.
+Learning Node & Express by building a chat application - following an O'Reilly course and adding my own experiments along with it.